- All-Star Team. A statewide award given each trimester

 not done for several years.

-award presented to a member of the community who has shown exceptional
+- DSA.
+An award presented to a member of the community who has shown exceptional

 leadership qualities, an outstanding record of personal achievement and